So you want to go to Guatemala… We’re all for it!

 Getting Around Guatemala Safely

 Granted, it’s safe to drive in Guatemala, but for the hassle, it’s not really worth it.
-Here’s why:
+Now, why is Guatemala so dangerous if you’re driving?
+Great question here’s why:

 • Fraudulent car rental companies.